khanshafiira/Data-Visualization/README.md

 - Core messages can become lost in translation.

 ### Basic of Visualization
-4 characteristics called ACES:

-a) Accurate

-The visualization should accurately depict the data and its trends.

-b) Clear

-Your visualization should be simple to grasp.

-c) Empowering

-The reader should know what to do after viewing your depiction.

-d) Succinct

-Your message should resonate quickly.

 #### 1. Comparison
 The term "comparison" refers to **comparing various variables in datasets or categories within one variable**.
 This can be demonstrated using bar charts, line graphs, or other comparison visualization methods.